Can a Christian be a Democrat?

 Can a Christian be a Democrat?
 Can a Christian be a Republican?

-Hear two nationally-known attorneys discuss their worldview on Tuesday, March 20 in the Sanctuary of the Johnson Center at 7 p.m. or register to participate live via web here:
+Hear two nationally-known attorneys discuss their worldview on Tuesday, March 20 in the Worship Center of the Johnson Center at 7 p.m. or register to participate live via web here:

 Democrat - Jennifer Brunner, J.D., Ohio's 52nd Secretary of State (2007-2011), partner at Brunner Quinn Law firm, founder of Courage PAC.